DovetailSoftware/sdk-docs/docfx_project/articles/overview.md

 ## Web Services

 The Web Services provide a web service interface into many of the **fcSDK** features such as querying and modifiying data as well as invoking API Toolkit methods.
-These web services are built using the SOAP standards defined by the W3C, which means you can use them with any langauge or platform that supports the HTTP protocol such as Java™.
+These web services are built using the SOAP standards defined by the W3C, which means you can use them with any langauge or platform that supports the HTTP protocol such as Java&trade;.
 The **fcSDK** ships with a client assembly for .NET which makes calling the web services very similar to native **FCFL.NET** and API Toolkit calls.

 **Note:** The Web Services have been moved to to a public GitHub repository: [Dovetail SDK Web Services](https://github.com/DovetailSoftware/dovetail-sdk-web-services).
 Please use the services there to view the code, fork it, etc. The documentation provided here is still applicable, but Web Services are not included as part of the **fcSDK** installation.